karunakarhv/MyPractice/Hashnode/Java/Topics.md

 2. Introduction to Java
 3. Setting up Development Environment
 4. Java Syntax and Structure
+5. Data Types and Variables

 # Topics for scheduling
-1. Data Types and Variables
+1. Operators
-2. Operators
+2. Control Structures

 # Topics yet to schedule